- All the Linux commands in this guide will be given as they are, without prepending the

 , thenEnter

 .
-While editing the file, you can also save it withCtrl + s
+You can also save the file while editing it withCtrl + s

 .